• Skip to primary navigation

 Can I cook fresh green beans in the Instant Pot?

-True, you can barter with anything, but my favorite is home grown and handmade from the heart!
+You can barter with anything, but my favorite is home grown and handmade from the heart!
 It's like sharing a part of yourself with your friends and neighbors.

 Other vegetable recipes you will love